wp-plugins/advanced-category-column/readme.txt

 = 1.5 =

-The textarea is now resizable and the input fields got smaller
+The textareas are now resizable and the input fields got smaller

+= 2.0 =

+Minor bugfixes, check all function added

+= 2.1 =

+* Bugfix